TheParthMaru/Problem-Solving-Mastery/01. Basic Problems/Test cases and code/basic-problem-27.md

-## Calculate the number of digits in the integer
+## Count the number of digits in the integer

 **Problems statement**